belastingdienst/opr-paas/docs/development-guide/e2e-test-details.md

    **when** said `Paas` is removed,<br/>

 !!! note
-   *There are known issues on groups, updating / removing does not go perfectly.
-Goal here is to test the baseline in the current situation.*
+_There are known issues on groups, updating / removing does not go perfectly.
+Goal here is to test the baseline in the current situation._

-   *Determine what that baseline currently is.*
+_Determine what that baseline currently is._

 Post scenarios: reset environment to clean slate.

 !!! note
 TODO, there a known issue regarding groups.
-Good regression test to model the following steps:
-      1. Create `Paas` with query;
-      2. Update `Paas` from step 1, remove query and add users to the group;
-      3. Group is not removed from whitelist;
-      4. Sync fails because the required `ldap.uid` doesn't match the groupname.
+Good regression test to model the following steps: 1.
+Create `Paas` with query; 2.
+Update `Paas` from step 1, remove query and add users to the group; 3.
+Group is not removed from whitelist; 4.
+Sync fails because the required `ldap.uid` doesn't match the groupname.
 (We don't fully test sync.)

 ## Secrets

-*The capabilities are also used to test clusterwide quotas*
+_The capabilities are also used to test clusterwide quotas_

 ### Capability ArgoCD